UCSBarchlab/pyrtlnet/fpga/README.md

 [`pyrtlnet_pynq.tcl`](https://github.com/UCSBarchlab/pyrtlnet/blob/main/fpga/pyrtlnet_pynq.tcl)
 build script creates a Vivado project file named `fpga/pyrtlnet_pynq/pyrtlnet_pynq.xpr`.
-This project file can be opened and modified in Vivado.
+This project file can be opened and modified in the Vivado GUI.
 For example, you could connect the `pyrtlnet` IP block's `argmax` output to the board's LEDs, to have the board display the most likely digit, in binary.

 Most of the design is in the `pyrtlnet` IP block.
 The rest of the Vivado block design just connects the `pyrtlnet` IP block to the Zynq Processing System, via